gubellom/gubellom.github.io/R files/Descriptive_stats.md

 # How to Create a STATA-Style Summary Statistics Table and Export It to Excel or LaTeX

 This page presents a quick way to replicate a STATA-style summary statistics table in R. STATA's ```summarize``` command with the ```detail``` option provides key descriptive statistics such as the mean, standard deviation, minimum, maximum, number of observations and many others.
 Using R, we can achieve a similar output.
 Below, I present an example that summarises key variables in a dataset in a format that closely resembles STATA's output.
-Let's start by importing the necessary packages.
+Let's start by importing the necessary libraries.

 ```r
 pacman::p_load(